OmniOne-Blockchain/Bahama_Demo/README.md

 - E-mail: alice@alice.com
 - Sex: female

-4. go to online shopping mall page on the PC browser. (or you can use offline page) (b) http://iw.whitehat.co.kr/omnionedemo (online)
+4. go to online shopping mall page on the PC browser. (or You can use offline page) (b) http://iw.whitehat.co.kr/omnionedemo (online)
 (c) https://github.com/OmniOne-Blockchain/Bahama_Demo/blob/master/img/Bahamas_QR_2.png (offline)

-5. In the PC browser select Login then you can see the QR code.
+5. In the PC browser please select "Login", then you can see the QR code.

-6. You can scan qr with your app and the Login process will be finished successfully.
+6. You can scan the QR code with your app and the Login process will be finished successfully.

-7. And you will select the item what you buy and then you can see the QR code.
+7. Then please select the item that you want to buy and you will be able to see the QR code.

-8. You can scan qr with your app and the buying process will be finished successfully.
+8. You can scan the QR code with your app.
+Once the QR code is scanned, your purchase will be successfully complete.